How to Prepare for Colorado’s Psychedelic Therapy Training

 Together, these sources make one thing clear: training quality and alignment matter, especially while the system is still maturing.

-Step One: Clarify Your Goal Before Enrolling
+Step One: Before you enroll, Clarify Your Goal

 Ask yourself: